FractalBlocks/Fractal/README.md

 npm i --save fractal-core
 ```

-See our [tutorial](https://github.com/FractalBlocks/Fractal/blob/master/docs/tutorial/readme.md) and the examples.
+Or see our [tutorial](https://github.com/FractalBlocks/Fractal/blob/master/docs/tutorial/readme.md) and the examples.

 ## Run the examples